Shower Won’t Stop Running: Causes and Fixes

 4. If clogged, clean it with a soft brush and by blowing air into it.

-5. If it damaged, you should replace it with a new one of the same exact type and dimensions.
+5. If it is damaged, replace it with a new one of the same type and dimensions.

 This should restore the normal workings of your shower and tub.